Veterans Fellowship Program

 About the Veterans Fellowship Program

 The Port of Seattle is dedicated to helping military personnel transition from active duty to civilian employment.
-The port understands the importance of veterans serving their country and it is estimated that as many as 20% of the port's employee base are veterans or still on active duty (2011).
+The port understands the importance of veterans serving their country and it is estimated that nearly 10% of the Port's employee base have served in or continue to serve in various forms .
 The Veterans Fellowship Program provides short-term (six-month) employment that will assist veterans in the following areas.

 Previous Veteran Fellows at the Port of Seattle